asreview/asreview/DEVELOPMENT.md

 ### Setting up servers

-The best development workflow for the ASReview frontend and backend makes use of 2 simultanously running servers.
-One serves the Python server with the Flask app and the other the Node server with the frontend.
+The best development workflow for the ASReview frontend and backend makes use of 3 simultanously running servers:

+1. A Python server with the the Flask app.
+2. A Python server for a task manager that manages running models after records are labeled..
+3. A Node server for the frontend.

 Open a command line interface (e.g. Terminal or CMD.exe) and navigate to `asreview/webapp`.
 Start the Flask app with